kaifungchong/Objectify.scala/README.md

 #### Objectify is a light-weight web framework that allows you to structure your appication by providing policy management and dependency injection.

-Here's a quick presentation to give you an idea of what it's all about: [Scala Meetup - Objectify](http://www.slideshare.net/artgon/scala-meetup-objectify-15072182)
+Here's a quick introduction I gave at a Scala meetup for an idea of what it's all about: [Scala Meetup - Objectify](http://www.slideshare.net/artgon/scala-meetup-objectify-15072182)

 Note: Currently the only included adapter is for [Scalatra](http://www.scalatra.org/), so feel free to add more! :)